swcarpentry/hg-novice/pages/03-conflict.md

 users that they ought to clarify who's responsible for what, or find a way to divide the work up differently.

-#### Challenges
+> ## FIXME {.challenge}
+>

-1. Clone the repository created by your instructor.
+> Clone the repository created by your instructor.
-    Add a new file to it,
+> Add a new file to it,
-    and modify an existing file (your instructor will tell you which one).
+> and modify an existing file (your instructor will tell you which one).
-    When asked by your instructor,
+> When asked by your instructor,
-    pull her changes from the repository to create a conflict, then resolve it.
+> pull her changes from the repository to create a conflict,
+> then resolve it.

+> ## FIXME {.challenge}
+>
-2. What does hg do
+> What does hg do
-    when there is a conflict in an image or some other non-textual file that is stored in version control?
+> when there is a conflict in an image or some other non-textual file
+> that is stored in version control?